-- (b) As the Canadian Pacific Lloydminster/Star rail line corridor is abandoned by Canadian Pacific, the County will require that contaminated soils and other materials be removed from the right-ofway.
+- (iv) the design shall protect, maintain and re-establish, where necessary, cover, and maximize the quality of the natural features. - (b) As the Canadian Pacific Lloydminster/Star rail line corridor is abandoned by Canadian Pacific, the County will require that contaminated soils and other materials be removed from the right-ofway.
 If the County is to acquire the right-of-way, this removal will occur before the County acquires it.
-The County may retain the corridor for future utility options and may allow for some limited local recreational use of parts of the right-of-way; but limit use so as to not negatively impact agricultural or residential communities along the right-of-way and, further, so that there are no long term financial impacts to the County. - (c) Parts of the corridor may be incorporated into adjoining agricultural operations, provided that environmental issues related to the historic application of environmentally hazardous materials to the rail right-of-way are addressed satisfactorily. - 5.7.3 Recreational developments must minimize associated municipal costs. - (a) The County shall require the proponent of a recreational activity to identify all municipal costs associated with the development.
+The County may retain the corridor for future utility options and may allow for some limited local recreational use of parts of the right-of-way; but limit use so as to not negatively impact agricultural or residential communities along the right-of-way and, further, so that there are no long term financial impacts to the County. - (c) Parts of the corridor may be incorporated into adjoining agricultural operations, provided that environmental issues related to the historic application of environmentally hazardous materials to the rail right-ofway are addressed satisfactorily. - 5.7.3 Recreational developments must minimize associated municipal costs. - (a) The proponent of a recreational activity shall identify all municipal costs associated with the development.
 The assignment of these costs shall be the basis for an agreement to be entered into as a condition of subdivision approval or the issuance of a development permit.
-Normally, however, all development servicing costs associated with the development will be carried by the proponent. - (b) Subdivision and development proposals for recreational uses shall occur in accordance with the following design principles: - (i) the density of development shall be directly related to the development capability of the land resource; - (ii) the design shall be directly related to the site's topography vegetation, soil, and drainage characteristics.
-In this regard, the development proposal shall include a detailed analysis of the environmental constraints of the site and the means by which the proposal will protect and harmonize with the natural environment; and - (iii) the design shall protect, maintain and re-establish, where necessary, cover, and maximize the quality of the natural features. - In all instances, any financial involvement in recreational trails by the County will be considered by Council of the County on a project by project basis. - 5.7.4 The County will protect and encourage trail development while also protecting adjacent land owners from potential negative impacts through the careful regulation of the recreational use of rights-of-way. - (a) Multi-lot residential developments will be required to provide multimodal trail networks to the satisfaction of the Subdivision Authority at time of subdivision.
+Normally, however, all development servicing costs associated with the development will be carried by the proponent. - (b) Subdivision and development proposals for recreational uses shall occur in accordance with the design principles outlined in Policy 5.7.2(a) above. - (i) In all instances, any financial involvement in recreational trails by the County will be considered by Council of the County on a project by project basis. - 5.7.4 Protect and encourage trail development while also protecting adjacent land owners from potential negative impacts through the careful regulation of the recreational use of rights-of-way. - (a) Multi-lot residential developments will be required to provide pedestrian multi-modal trail networks to the satisfaction of the Subdivision Authority at time of subdivision. - (b) Where trails are provided as part of a multi-lot development, buffering measures within the trail right of way will also be provided to reduce noise, dust and the potential for trespassing on private property as a result of trail use.

-5.8 Tourism
+5.8 Goal: Promote Tourism